terraphim/terraphim-ai/README.md

 You can use it as a local search engine, configured to search for different types of content on StackOverflow, GitHub, and the local filesystem using a predefined folder, which includes your Markdown files.

-We use modern algorithms for AI/ML, data fusion, and distributed communication techniques to operate AI assistants on the user's hardware, including unused mobile devices.

 Terraphim operates on local infrastructure and works exclusively for the owner's benefit.

 https://github.com/terraphim/terraphim-ai/assets/175809/59c74652-bab4-45b2-99aa-1c0c9b90196b